cBollins/Final-Year-ML-Project/README.md

 ## Motivation

 The universe is matter-dominated.
-That is, around 70% of the mass-energy in the cosmos is in the mass of both baryonic and non-baryonic (dark) matter.
+That is, around 70% of the mass-energy density in the cosmos is both baryonic and non-baryonic (dark) **matter**.
 Antimatter is similar to matter; while the mass of an antimatter particle is the same as its matter counterpart, properties like electric charge and spin are inverse.
-If matter and antimatter particles intersect, a process called annihilation occurs, converting all mass into energy with 100% efficiency.
+If matter and antimatter particles collide, a process called annihilation occurs, converting all mass into energy with 100% efficiency.

 The early universe was significantly hot, enabling a process called baryogenesis.
 Heat energy was dense enough to spontaneously create matter-antimatter quark pairs, which typically annihilated back into energy.
 This symmetry was seemingly broken, only enough to produce 1 matter quark for every $~10^9$ annihilated pairs.
 These leftover quarks ultimately construct each nucleon in the universe today.
+Detecting **CP violation** (charge-parity) in the neutrino sector could lead discussions on why the symmetry was disrupted during baryogenesis.

+### Neutrino Oscillations

-Detecting **CP violation** (charge-parity) in the neutrino sector could lead discussions on why the symmetry was disrupted during baryogenesis. **Neutrino oscillations** is the phenomenon that observes a non-zero probability that a neutrino will change its flavour over its travel from source to target.
+The physical phenomenon that observes a non-zero probability that a neutrino will **change** its flavour over its travel from source to target.
+Flavour of course being the associated lepton, we have $\nu_e, \nu_\mu, \nu_\tau$, and corresponding antimatter neutrinos of the same flavours.
 Detecting different oscillation rate between $\nu$ and $\bar{\nu}$ is where this project takes the reigns, and aids the classification of interactions in order to see the disappearance/reappearance.

+$$
+P(\nu_\alpha \longrightarrow \nu_\beta) = \sin^2(2\theta)\sin^2 \left( 1.27 \Delta m^2 \frac{L\text{ (km)}}{E \text{(GeV)}} \right)
+$$

+This project assumes the 'two flavour approximation' where only oscillations between $\nu_e \longrightleftarrow \nu_\mu$ are considered, for two distinct reasons:
+1. While $\nu_\mu \longrightarrow \nu_\tau$ is the more common oscillation, the beam is not likely to create a tau neutrino energetic enough to create a daughter tau lepton in the far detector, it will likely create an event similar to a neutral current, which would introduce a confusion topology with an existing class.
+2. Even if we do get a characteristic tau lepton, it will be far too similar to a muon.

 In summary, the matter in this universe is here due to a mechanism causing CP violation during baryogenesis.
 We think that observing significant differences between $\nu$ oscillations compared to $\bar{\nu}$ oscillations is one of the ways to open up ideas about this mechanism.